NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-General contractors in Georgia must hold a license for projects valued over $2,500, issued by the Georgia State Licensing Board for Residential and General Contractors.
+A Georgia general contractor license (also called a GA contractors license) is required for projects valued over $2,500.
+It’s issued by the Georgia State Licensing Board for Residential and General Contractors.

 Georgia offers four license types:

-• Residential Basic Contractor (one- and two-family residences, townhomes)
+2. Residential Basic Contractor for one- and two-family residences and townhomes.

-• Residential Light Commercial Contractor (adds small commercial and multi-family work)
+3. Residential Light Commercial Contractor for small commercial and multi-family home work projects.

 Applicants must meet specific education or experience requirements.
 You can qualify with a four-year degree in engineering, architecture, building construction or project management; equivalent college coursework and experience totaling at least four years; or four years of construction experience, including at least two working under a licensed general contractor.